hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ### App.swift

-The **App.swift** file is the entry point for the application.
-It's a command line tool based on [swift-argument-parser](https://github.com/apple/swift-argument-parser), allowing deployments to customize the application's configuration through command line arguments.
+The **App.swift** file starts the application.
+It is a command line tool built with [swift-argument-parser](https://github.com/apple/swift-argument-parser).
+You can change the app's settings using command line arguments.

-The `MyApp` type also confirms to `MyAppArguments`, which is a user-defined protocol that specifies the command line arguments for the application.
-This enables the Hummingbird Application to be configured with different settings when running in a unit test, or other environments.
+The `MyApp` type follows the `MyAppArguments` protocol, which you define to set command line arguments for the app.
+This lets you configure Hummingbird with different settings for unit tests or other environments.

 ```swift
 import ArgumentParser